McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 {{% /notice %}}

 {{% notice info %}}
 If you are using `uglyURLs=false` (Hugo's default), the theme will append an additional `index.html` to all page links to make your site be servable from the file system.
-If you don't care about the file system and only serve your page via a webserver you can generate the links without this:
+If you don't care about the file system and only serve your page via a web server you can generate the links without this:

 {{< multiconfig file=hugo >}}
 [params]